-- Winter in London is winter and is cold and could get colder (or warmer.)
-Plan to dress in layers, have comfortable weatherproof boots and a good outer layer (coat, hat, scarf, and gloves.) - You must bring you own towels.
-Sheets however will be provided. - Plan on bringing something that says UB!
+• Winter in London is still winter and is cold and could get colder (or warmer.)
+Plan to dress in layers, have comfortable weatherproof boots and a good outer layer (coat, hat, scarf, and gloves.)

+- Sheets however will be provided. - Plan on bringing something that says UB!
 A shirt, a hat, etc., so you can take photos for the contest proudly displaying our colors and logo.